Puget Sound Shorebird Survey

 a citizen science shorebird monitoring effort in Puget Sound.

-This program is part of two closely related large-scale,
+program is part of large-scale, flyway-wide shorebird

 This multi-partnered program will work to address this problem.
 The goals of the project are to: (1)

 quantify trends in distribution and abundance of shorebirds at local sites and across their range, (2)